 A few years back Richard Ray (NASA Goddard Space Flight Center), Simon Williams (National Oceanography Centre) and I analyzed 10-year dataset from Friday Harbor, Washington.
 As shown to the right, long-term GPS-IR based water level estimates are very consistent with the tide gauge.
 For more information, see my website.

-If you would like to analyze data routinely, I recommend you go to my gitHub account and download the python package for GNSS-IR.
+If you would like to try out GNSS-IR, I recommend you go to my gitHub account and download gnssrefl, the python package I developed with colleagues for GNSS-IR.
 I would also recommend doing some reading in the GNSS-IR literature to read about recent applications, including detecting storm surges, ice up, and significant wave height.